fermyon/spin/docs/configuration.md

   pointing to a remote bindle.
 - `environment` (OPTIONAL): Environment variables to be mapped inside the Wasm module at runtime.
-- `files` (OPTIONAL): Paths (relative to the configuration file) of files to be mapped inside the Wasm module at runtime.
+- `files` (OPTIONAL): Paths (relative to the configuration file) of files and file patterns to be mapped inside the Wasm module at runtime.
+Note all the files will have read-only permissions in the WebAssembly module, and cannot be modified at runtime.
 - `allowed_http_hosts` (OPTIONAL): List of HTTP hosts the component is allowed to connect to.
+(TODO: not yet implemented)
 - `trigger` (REQUIRED): Trigger configuration for the component.
 - `dependencies` (OPTIONAL): List of dependencies to be resolved and satisfied at runtime by the host.
+(TODO: not yet implemented)
 - `build` (OPTIONAL): Currently unused build information or configuration that could be used by a plugin to build the component.
+(TODO: not yet implemented)

 ### Component sources